 In the 1920s, Gerard, his wife Carolyn, and their two daughter Frances and Alice, moved to Chicago, where he worked for the US Post Office as an instructor.
 Here he developed a plan with the Post Office Welfare Organization and the Chicago Settlement House for a Civil Service School for postal workers.

-In Chicago, Gerard Lew and Margaret Taylor-Burroughs founded the DuSable Museum in 1961.
-Lew was the first president of this museum, the oldest in country dedicated to the study and conservation of black history, culture, and art.
+In Chicago, Gerard Lew was part of the group, lead by Margaret Taylor-Burroughs, who founded the DuSable Museum in 1961.
+Lew was the first president of this museum, which is the oldest in country dedicated to the study and conservation of black history, culture, and art.
 Among the artifacts on displayed at the DuSable Museum is the powder horn used by his great-great-grandfather Barzillai Lew, a soldier and fifer in the American Revolution.

 An obituary for Gerard Lew appeared in 1965.